cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 - Upload a stemcell
 - Use a Cloud Foundry manifest to make a deployment

-**NOTE:** In some training sessions you may already have a BOSH Lite v2 instance set up for you in AWS.
+> Note: In some training sessions you may already have a BOSH Lite v2 instance set up for you in AWS.
 If not, please follow the instructions below:

 - [Set up BOSH Lite v2 locally](https://bosh.io/docs/bosh-lite)
 - [Set up BOSH Lite v2 on AWS](/labs/bosh-lite-on-aws)